TheVikJ/-th/README.md

 # Σth
 Σth (sigmath): your favourite homework helper discord bot

+This project was made for and submitted to the Hackrithmitic Hackathon.

 ## Inspiration 🧠
 For the past few months, I've loved to create discord bots in Python using the discord.py package so I knew I wanted to do something with that.
 I married that with the fact that I always study with friends using Discord where we often solve the demanding questions of IB Maths Analysis and Approaches, Higher Level.
 One thing I noticed was that there wasn't this thing I could just screenshot my problem into which solves it, at least not on Discord which many use to study.
 Thus, Σth was born.